sajidhamdard/learnjavascript/notes/English/50-primitive-nonprimitive.md

 In summary, primitives are simple data types that are immutable, while objects are complex data types that are mutable and can hold multiple values and methods.

-### Understanding of how primitive and non-primitives are stored in memory in JavaScript.
-Explain in detail with example.
+### Understanding of how primitive and non-primitives are stored in memory in JavaScript
 In JavaScript, primitives are stored by value, while non-primitives are stored by reference.

 Primitives include numbers, strings, booleans, null, and undefined.
 When a primitive is assigned to a variable, a copy of its value is created and stored in memory at a specific location.
 For example: